Siouxsie Sioux: Siouxsie and the Banshees, and the Creatures (1977–2003)

 Siouxsie and Budgie then went to Andalusia in Spain to record the second Creatures album, Boomerang.
-The songs took a different direction from previous Creatures works, with backing music ranging from flamenco to jazz and blues styles.
-It featured brass on most of the songs.
+The songs featured backing music ranging from flamenco to jazz and blues styles and brass on most songs.
 The first single was "Standing There".
-NME hailed Boomerang as "a rich and unsettling landscape of exotica".
-Anton Corbijn visited the group during the recording near Jerez de la Frontera, and Siouxsie convinced him to take photographs in color, unlike his prior work which was in black-and-white: the photos used for the promotion showed Siouxsie and Budgie in fields surrounded with sunflowers.
+NME called Boomerang "a rich and unsettling landscape of exotica".
+Anton Corbijn visited the group during the recording near Jerez de la Frontera, and Siouxsie convinced him to take photographs in colour, unlike his prior work which was in black-and-white: the photos used for the promotion showed Siouxsie and Budgie in fields surrounded with sunflowers.
 In 1990, she toured for the first time with the Creatures, in Europe and North America.

 On 1991's dance-oriented "Kiss Them for Me" single, Siouxsie and the Banshees used South Asian instrumentation, which had become popular in the UK club scene with the growth of bhangra.
 Indian tabla player Talvin Singh (who was later Björk's percussionist on her 1993 Debut album) took part in the session and provided vocals for the bridge.
 With "Kiss Them for Me", the Banshees scored a hit on the US Billboard Hot 100 peaking at number 23.
-After the release of Superstition which received enthusiastic reviews, the group co-headlined the first Lollapalooza tour, further increasing their American following.
+After the release of Superstition which received enthusiastic reviews, the group co-headlined the first Lollapalooza tour.

 In 1992, film director Tim Burton requested that she write a song for Batman Returns, and the Banshees composed the single "Face to Face".

 In the mid-1990s, Siouxsie started to do one-off collaborations with other artists.
 Suede invited her to a benefit concert for the Red Hot Organization.
 With guitarist Bernard Butler, she performed a version of Lou Reed's "Caroline Says".
 Spin reviewed it as "haughty and stately".
-Morrissey, ex-lead singer of the Smiths, recorded a duet with Siouxsie in 1994.
-They both sang on the single "Interlude", a track that was initially performed by Timi Yuro, a female torch singer of the 1960s.
-"Interlude" was released under the name of "Morrissey and Siouxsie".
+Morrissey, ex-lead singer of the Smiths, recorded a duet with Siouxsie in 1994: they both sang on the single "Interlude", a track that was initially performed by Timi Yuro, a female torch singer of the 1960s.
+"Interlude" was released under the banner "Morrissey and Siouxsie".